StateFromJakeFarm/SC18Problems/problems/Schedule/problem.md

 ## Output Format

 Print ***M*** lines of output, each with the answer to a single query.
 Each answer should be the queried time followed by a comma-separated list of the event names which overlap that time, or "`Nothing`" if no events overlap that time.

+Events in each line should be ordered such that earlier-starting events are printed earlier.
+If two events start at the same time, the one with the earlier end time should be printed earlier.
+If two events start and end at the same time, the one listed earlier in the input should be printed earlier.

 ## Sample Input
 ```